RaymiiOrg/c_ookieclicker/README.md

 Class which allows storing of a large number (score, prices, inventory amount).
 Currently a typedef alias to Boosts multiprecision `cpp_dec_float`.
-Or, if compiled without the CMAKE flag `-DUSEBOOST_MPP`, a simple and primitive template type that supports printing methods and some basic operators.
+Or, if compiled without the CMAKE flag `-DUSEBOOST_MPP=Y`, a simple and primitive template type that supports printing methods and some basic operators.
+Allowing compilation without boost should speed up the build and allow for usage on platforms / compilers without boost.
+In practical terms it means that when you overflow a `long double`, the game is unable to count numbers (scores, prices, etc) and will show `inf` (for infinity).

 Supports printing in format used by other incremental games.
   - Example: `1000000000000000000000` becomes `1 sextillion`.